pkkrsingh877/Yelpcamp-Project/README.md

 14. Create delete button for deleting campground
 15. Create delete route for deleting campground
 16. Created seeds folder and files for seeding data in the database

+Date: 05-08-2023

+17. Got Mongo and mongoose up and running
+18. Implemented ejs-mate